ergoplatform/ergodocs/docs/ef/ergo-foundation.md

 **Anastasiia Sidorova** serves as the Treasurer of the Ergo Foundation.
 She holds a degree in "Mathematical methods in Economics" and worked as a banking analyst for four years before transitioning into hospitality.
 However, her passion for Analytics and Accounting has always remained.

 - **Role & Responsibilities:**  Official duties include; Producing financial reports, maintaining internal accounting, payroll, secretarial services & compliance.

+**Angie Har**: Graduated a Masters degree in International Management.
+Angie has served as the Head of Customer Service for a company group, Business Development and Marketing for a Tier 1 media business and several product companies.
+The scope of her work has covered a broad outlook in the digital sector.
+An expert in crypto marketing, Angie has worked in the blockchain indusrty since 2017.

+- **Role & Responsibilities:**  Managing the editorial team, events

 ### Ergo Foundation Advisors